linkfang/player/README.md

 # Player
-This app is developed with Cordova with elegant UI design and animations.
+This app is developed using Cordova with elegant UI design and animations.

 The main features: